-Excluding the IFRS 5 impact, during the first half year of 2016, both customer loans and deposits showed continuous growth.
-Higher customer loans of EUR 3.7 billion consisted of mainly mortgage loans and term loans (in Belgium and Turkey), consumer loans (Alpha credit and Von Essen in Germany) and finance lease loans in leasing entities in Belgium and Italy.
-Customer deposits, were up by EUR 6.1 billion which was the result of significant inflow of liquidity deposited in the current and term accounts, mainly in Belgium and Luxemburg as well as deposits in non-regulated saving accounts in Belgium and Turkey.
+During the course of first half of 2017, both customer loans and deposits have been showing continuous growth.
+Higher customer loans of EUR 4.6 billion consisted of primarily term loans of EUR 3.4 billion (in BNP Paribas Fortis, BGL BNP Paribas and Factoring entities), with the remaining increases supported by more mortgage loans (mainly in Belgium), consumer loans (Alpha Credit in Belgium; Von Essen in Germany) as well as finance lease loans in the leasing entities in Belgium and Italy.
+Customer deposits, up by EUR 5.6 billion, resulted from a significant inflow of liquidity deposited in the current and saving accounts, mainly in Belgium and Luxemburg.